protocolbuffers/protobuf/README.md

 - **fast reflection-based parsing:** messages loaded at runtime parse just as fast as compiled-in messages.

-However there are some features it does not support:
+However there are a few features it does not support:

-- proto2 extensions (coming soon!)
 - text format parsing
 - deep descriptor verification: upb's descriptor validation is not as exhaustive as `protoc`.